Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/testpriem.md

 causes the caller to invoke AddError(uso_index) and return 0 immediately without touching the payload bytes.

+The same three-check validation structure is used by cusom::TestPriem in the usom and usom2 binaries at their respective addresses, and by the cmdbf class via its CheckCRC method.
+The KPRIS driver has its own five-parameter TestPriem that shares no code with this function.

 ## Disassembly Walkthrough

 The function entry establishes its frame, then immediately checks the